 NLT translation.
 But the LORD will save the people of Israel with eternal salvation.
 Throughout everlasting ages, they will never again be humiliated and disgraced.

-But in the centuries to come, the Jewish people will indeed be humiiated and disgraced, many times.
+In the centuries to come, the Jewish people will indeed be humiiated and disgraced, many times.
 The two most famous instances are the destruction of the temple in 70 AD, and the Holocaust.

 VERSE 18.
 For the LORD who created the heavens, the God who formed the earth and made it, who established it and didn’t create it a waste, who formed it to be inhabited says: “I am the LORD.
 There is no other.